piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 `mediasoup-client-wrtc` does not make Playwright, Puppeteer or browser-based testing (end-to-end tests) obsolete.
-Instead, it provides a more focused layer for tests where the subject is the mediasoup and WebRTC behavior rather than the UI, closer to the integration tests or also acceptance tests layers.
+Instead, it provides a more focused layer for tests where the subject is the mediasoup and WebRTC behavior rather than the UI.
 A typical test scenario can create two programmable endpoints:

 ```mermaid
 sequenceDiagram